lavague-ai/LaVague/docs/index.md

 ```bash
 $ mattshumer/Reflection-Llama-3.1-70B, black-forest-labs/FLUX.1-dev, openbmb/MiniCPM3-4B, deepseek-ai/DeepSeek-V2.5, Qwen/Qwen2-VL-7B-Instruct
 ```
 For more information on how to use LaVague, see our [quick-tour](https://docs.lavague.ai/en/latest/docs/get-started/quick-tour/).

+## Capabilities

+LaVague Agents takes the following inputs:

+- Text `objective`
+- A `user_data` key-value object

+They will:

+- Leverage AI to generate and execute a series of actions to complete the `objective` provided.

+They output:

+- A link to the Agent Studio web interface where you can view and replay the actions performed by LaVague
+- Text in the case of information retrieval
+- A trajectory object containing a list of actions that can be converted to various code formats with `exporters`

+## Limitations

+- **Bot protection**: Some websites may flag LaVague agents as bots and prevent LaVague form perfoming automated actions
+- **AI-generated code:** LaVague actions are generated with AI - while we limit the scope of actions for security purposes, the actions should be verified and may need to be modified or re-generated for accuracy
+- **Web only**: We currently only support automating actions on websites.
+Automated actions for desktop or specific APIs are planned further along our roadmap.
+- **Integrations**: There are a vast number of potential use cases for LaVague and we cannot provide integrations for all potential exports of trajectories.
+You may need to build your own integrations for specific use cases.

+!!! info "Community"

+    We encourage our community to contribute their integrations to our open-source repo.

+    For more information on contributions, see our guide [here].

 ## Roadmap